 - Print out 2 copies of the Agreement;

 - Initial each page of both contracts prior to sending both copies to Hostel for signature;

 - Upon return ensure:

-- no alterations have been made;
+- o no alterations have been made;

-- no pages have been replaced;
+- o no pages have been replaced;

 - an officer of the Hostel with the proper authorisation has signed and dated both agreements; and

-- \circ $\;$ that this signature has been witnessed.
+- o that this signature has been witnessed.

-The DHS Delegate and witness then sign and date both agreements, one is then returned to the Hostel (via registered post if posting) for their records.
+The Services Australia Delegate and witness then sign and date both agreements, one is then returned to the Hostel (via registered post if posting) for their records.